 All technical data and instructions were drawn up with great care.
 ICARO paragliders cannot be made responsible for any possible errors in this manual.
+Should you decide to sell this glider at a later date, please pass on this manual to the new owner.

 Important information in this manual is written in fat cursive writing.
 Any important changes to this manual will be published in our homepage (www.icaro-paragliders.de).